priyatoshy/Corpus-Emotion-Classifer-REST-API/README.md

 •Allows User Registration and Reviews

-•Based on Natural Language Processsing
+•Based on Natural Language Processing